pratham-364/Portfolio-and-Blog-Website/README.md

 > Wesite link : www.pgsites.epizy.com

-### Made using WordPress and Elementor and a whole lot of plugins.
+### Designed using WordPress and Elementor and a whole lot of plugins.
 ### Hosted by Cpanel using epizy domain.
 ### Used STMP protocol for Wpforms.
 ### for more info visit the website :)